Site blog

 Phosphorous is present in a wide variety of foods, in both organic and inorganic forms, with the latter more easily absorbed.
 Intestinal absorption predominantly takes place in the duodenum and jejunum, with around 60-70% of intake being absorbed.
 Dietary intake from animal sources is greater than from plants.
 Dairy and bakery products make up the majority of our dietary intake.
 Phosphate additives are also commonly found in processed foods as preservatives and stabilisers.
 The widespread presence of phosphate in dietary sources means that a healthy adult with an ‘average’ diet should not develop dietary deficiency.4

-Normal phosphate levels
+Normal phosphate levels Example of abnormal phosphate levels

 Local laboratory reference ranges may vary, but normal levels in children aged 1-16 are usually 1.3-2.4 mmol/L, and 0.8-1.5mmol/L in adults.
 It is important to note that serum levels may naturally be reduced by having had a recent meal (due to insulin production), in the winter due to lower vitamin D, in elderly men, and first thing in the morning.
 Paraproteinaemia can also cause a spurious low phosphate.5 Phosphate levels do not change significantly in pregnancy, but are higher in lactating women, infants and children.
-It is worth considering these factors when receiving an abnormal result, and some areas prefer a fasting phosphate test.6
+It is worth considering these factors when receiving an abnormal result, and some areas prefer a fasting phosphate test.

 Causes of hypophosphataemia